Check In

 - Accept each speaker's words as a gift.
 (Don’t interrupt, question, analyze, or respond.
 Just listen.)

 - Be concise.
-(Usually, each speaker will complete his or her thoughts in less than a minute.
-A check-in might take considerably longer if someone is distracted by an intense life experience.)
+(Usually, each speaker will complete his or her thoughts in less than a minute)

 Purposes of Check In